tylerthebuildor/badass-react-snippets/README.md

 After install just type one of the titles below and hit tab then the snippet will expand in your editor.
 Only works on files already saved as `.js`

+These snippets are made to work with the latest ES6 standards and are React/React-Native agnostic.

 ## rcc
 **React ES6 Component**